In the medical field, time is of the essence―often split between patient care, being on call and managing your practice.

 The app supports 81 medical specialties and uses machine learning (its algorithm is based on Google Tensorflow) to surface new articles based on what you enjoyed reading in the past.
 Subscribe to a specialty or set of journals, follow over 100,000 keywords, and Case will take care of the rest.

-Price: Free, but may require a subscriptions to other journals in some cases.
+Price: Free, but may require a subscription to other journals in some cases.

 - Dr. Bill